iffu2006-coder/Data-Science-Analytics/README.md

 ### Project Description

-In this project, I used the Medical Cost Personal Dataset to predict insurance claim amounts.
-First, I loaded the dataset using pandas and checked its structure using functions such as head, shape, columns, info, and describe.
-I also checked missing values and duplicate records.
+In this project, I used the Churn Modelling Dataset to predict customer churn.
+First, I loaded the dataset using pandas and checked its structure using head, shape, columns, info, and describe functions.

-After that, I performed data visualization to understand how age, BMI, and smoking status affect insurance charges.
-I created graphs such as box plot and scatter plots using Matplotlib and Seaborn.
+After that, I checked missing values and duplicate records to make sure the dataset was clean.
+I also removed unnecessary columns such as RowNumber, CustomerId, and Surname because they were not useful for prediction.

+Then, I performed Exploratory Data Analysis using different graphs.
+I created visualizations to understand customer churn count, churn by geography, churn by gender, and age distribution of customers.

-Categorical features such as sex, smoker, and region were converted into numerical form using one-hot encoding.
-Then, I separated the dataset into features and target variable.
-The target variable was charges because the aim was to predict insurance charges.
+Categorical columns such as Geography and Gender were converted into numerical form using one-hot encoding because machine learning models work with numerical data.
+Then, I separated the dataset into input features and target variable.
+The target variable was Exited because it shows whether the customer left the bank or not.

-A Linear Regression model was trained using the training data and tested on the testing data.
-The model performance was evaluated using MAE, RMSE, and R2 Score.
+A Decision Tree Classifier model was trained using the training data and tested using the testing data.
+The model performance was evaluated using accuracy, confusion matrix, and classification report.

+Feature importance was also analyzed to understand which features had the most effect on customer churn prediction.

 ### Conclusion

-The project showed that smoking status, age, and BMI are important factors that affect insurance charges.
-Smokers usually have higher insurance charges compared to non-smokers.
-The Linear Regression model was able to predict charges and was evaluated using proper regression evaluation metrics.

-Ifra Shakir
+This project helped me understand how classification models are used for predicting customer behavior.
+The analysis showed that customer details such as age, balance, activity status, and other banking features can help predict customer churn.
+The Decision Tree Classifier was successfully trained and evaluated, and feature importance was used to identify the most important factors affecting churn.